Getting Started¶

 mv *.dtb $M5_PATH/binaries

-Before downloading SimpleSSD-Standalone, you need C/C++ compiler which supports C++11 and <regex>
+Before initiating the download of SimpleSSD-Standalone, ensure that you have a C/C++ compiler installed, which supports both C++11 and the ‘<regex>

 git clone git@github.com:simplessd/simplessd-standalone